marcopgordillo/Sentimental/README.md

 # Sentimental Analysis

-To run this program you can proced :
+To run this program you can proced here:

 ```
 #git clone https://github.com/marcopgordillo/Sentimental.git